Insurance companies lose their antitrust exemption with the Passage of The Competitive Health Insurance Reform Act of 2020

 Insurance companies have long had an exemption from anti-trust violations as a result of a 1944 Supreme Court Case, United States v.
 South-Eastern Underwriters Association, the Court established that the business of insurance constitutes “interstate commerce,” and therefore is subject to Congressional oversight under the Commerce Clause of the Constitution.
 This decision specifically held that the Sherman Act – the federal antitrust statute – applied to insurance.
 Along with the stimulus bill, was the passage of the Competitive Health Insurance act of 2020 which was included as part of the act and amends this court ruling so insurers are now subject to antitrust violations.
 As they often do, they will lobby to weaken or nullify this piece of legislation with their deep pockets of premium dollars from consumers such as yourself.

-Insurance company’s actions over the past 30 years have resulted in less competition, higher prices for healthcare services and coverage, and healthcare mega systems that have done little for the quality of healthcare but have steadily made it cost more.
+Insurance companies’ actions over the past 30 years have resulted in less competition, higher prices for healthcare services and coverage, and mega healthcare systems that have done little for the quality of healthcare but have steadily made it cost more.
 Wall Street saw that there was an opportunity and purchased practices that pushed up prices further for consumers and also resulted in surprise medical bills that were absurd.

 In NJ, systems such as Horizon introduced Omnia which formed tiers that unbelievably made larger more expensive systems cost less while smaller systems and providers with less clout and often lower prices were placed in their more expensive tier.
 This included chiropractors where are among the most cost-effective providers for musculoskeletal care in NJ.
 As a result, people still visit chiropractors but will often choose other less effective and expensive services first costing the system more and then laying out huge deductible sums to have their problems resolved by a more effective practitioner.
 The Antitrust exemption allowed them to get away with this and avoid class-action suits.
 You the consumer are paying the price even when your company self insures, as half of them do since these actions caused huge industry consolidation and healthcare monopolies throughout NJ.